sani-aji/sani-aji/README.md

 Data Science Enthusiast
 --------------

-I am a mathematics researcher and an aspiring data scientist.
+I am a mathematics researcher and data science enthusiast.
 I have a keen interest in Artificial Intelligence, specifically, applying Machine Learning and Deep Learning models to solve real-world problems in areas related to Computer Vision and NLP

 * ✉️  You can contact me at [saniajy@gmail.com](mailto:saniajy@gmail.com)
 * 🧠  I'm learning Data Science and Machine Learning